Ichthyosauria: Metabolism

 Similar to modern cetaceans, such as whales and dolphins, ichthyosaurs were air-breathing.
 Whales and dolphins are mammals and warm-blooded.
 Of ichthyosaurs it was traditionally assumed that they were cold-blooded, being reptiles.
 However, since the 1970s many dominant reptile groups of the Mesozoic, such as theropod dinosaurs, pterosaurs and plesiosaurs, have been considered warm-blooded, as this offers an elegant explanation of their dominance.
 Some direct evidence is available that ichthyosaurs too might have been endothermic.
 In 1990, Vivian de Buffrénil published a histological study, indicating that ichthyosaurs possessed a fibrolamellar bone structure, as with warm-blooded animals in general, typified by fast growth and a strong vascularisation.
 Early Triassic species already show these traits.
 In 2012, it was reported that even the very basal form Utatsusaurus had this bone type, indicating that the ancestors of ichthyosaurs were already warm-blooded.
 Additional direct proof for a high metabolism is the isotopes of oxygen ratio in the teeth, which indicates a body temperature of between 35 and 39 °C, about 20° higher than the surrounding seawater.
-Blubber is consistent with warm-bloodedness as the insulating qualities require the animal to generate its own heat.
+A 2025 isotopes of oxygen ratio suggested that ichthyosaurs were homeothermic endotherms, having a body temperature of 31-41 C. Blubber is consistent with warm-bloodedness as the insulating qualities require the animal to generate its own heat.

 Indirect evidence for endothermy is provided by the body shape of derived ichthyosaurs, which with its short tail and vertical tail fin seems optimised for a high cruising speed that can only be sustained by a high metabolism: all extant animals swimming this way are either fully warm-blooded or, like sharks and tuna, maintain a high temperature in their body core.
 This argument does not cover basal forms with a more eel-like body and undulating swimming movement.
 In 1996, Richard Cowen, while accepting endothermy for the group, presumed that ichthyosaurs would have been subject to Carrier's constraint, a limitation to reptilian respiration pointed out in 1987 by David Carrier: their undulated locomotion forces the air out of the lungs and thus prevents them from taking breath while moving.
 Cowen hypothesised that ichthyosaurs would have overcome this problem by porpoising: constantly jumping out of the water would have allowed them to take a gulp of fresh air during each jump.
 Other researchers have tended to assume that for at least derived ichthyosaurs Carrier's constraint did not apply, because of their stiff bodies, which seems to be confirmed by their good diving capacity, implying an effective respiration and oxygen storage system.
 For these species porpoising was not a necessity.
 Nevertheless, ichthyosaurs would have often surfaced to breathe, probably tilting their heads slightly to take in air, because of the lower position of the nostrils compared to that of dolphins.